-Obtaining authorisation or registration from the Financial Conduct Authority (FCA) requires firms to demonstrate—at the point of entry—that they meet all applicable Threshold Conditions and can operate compliantly on an ongoing basis.
+Obtaining authorisation or registration from the Financial Conduct Authority (FCA) requires firms to demonstrate—at the point of application—that they meet all applicable threshold conditions and can operate compliantly on an ongoing basis.

 The Payment Practice provides end-to-end support across the entire FCA application lifecycle, including regulatory scoping, preparation of all required documentation, access to the FCA application portal, direct engagement with the regulator, and interview readiness.

-Payment institution licences are used by firms providing payment services such as money remittance, deliverable FX, merchant acquiring, payment processing, bill payments and other regulated payment activities.
+Payment Institution licences enable firms to provide regulated payment services such as money remittance, deliverable FX, merchant acquiring, payment processing and bill payments.

-Electronic money institution licences are used by firms issuing electronic money, such as prepaid cards, digital wallets, stored-value products and e-money accounts.
-These firms typically hold customer funds on an ongoing basis and issue value that can be used for payments.
+Electronic money institution licences enable firms to provide services such as prepaid cards, digital wallets, stored-value products and e-money accounts.
+These firms can hold into customer funds indefinitely.

-Under the AEMI regime, firms are fully authorised by the FCA, are not subject to issuance limits, are subject to enhanced supervisory scrutiny, particularly around safeguarding and governance.
-AEMI status is typically required for scalable card programmes and full e-money platforms.
-AEMI firms are subject to a minimum initial capital requirement of €350,000, along with ongoing own-funds requirements linked to e-money issuance volumes. resources to ensure successful project delivery.
+Authorised Electronic Money Institutions are fully authorised by the FCA and operate without issuance limits.
+They are subject to the full regulatory framework, including capital requirements, safeguarding, governance, conduct requirements and operational resilience.
+This model is designed for firms looking to scale, operate internationally or deliver full e-money or card programmes.
+AEMI firms are subject to a minimum initial capital requirement of €350,000, along with ongoing own-funds requirements linked to e-money issuance volumes.

 Open banking permissions are used by firms providing account information services and payment initiation services, allowing access to customer bank accounts via APIs rather than holding or issuing funds.

-For open banking, firms may apply for account information services (AIS), payment initiation services (PIS), or a combination of both.
+For open banking, firms may apply for either:

 AIS firms access customer account data with consent but do not initiate payments or hold funds.
 There is no minimum capital requirement for AIS firms, but they must hold appropriate professional indemnity insurance and demonstrate strong data security, governance and operational resilience.